Modernizr/grunt-modernizr/README.md

 		"domprefixes" : false
 	},

-	// Define any tests you want to impliticly include "tests" : [],
+	// Define any tests you want to impliticly include.

-	// Path to the build you're using for development.
-	"devFile" : "lib/modernizr-dev.js",

-	// Path to save out the built file
-	"outputFile" : "build/modernizr-custom.js",
+	"tests" : [],

-	// By default, this task will crawl your project for references to Modernizr tests
+	// By default, this task will crawl your project for references to Modernizr tests.
-	// Set to false to disable
+	// Set to false to disable.
 	"parseFiles" : true,

 	// When parseFiles = true, this task will crawl all *.js, *.css files.
-	// You can override this by defining a "files" array below
+	// You can override this by defining a "files" array below.
 	// files : [],

 	// Have custom Modernizr tests?
 Add paths to their location here.